Teaching Residency Program expands K-12 students’ learning experience by bringing artists to the classroom.

 The ARTx3 Campus / The Arts & Science Center partners with Arts in Education (AIE) teaching artists to enrich students’ learning experience.

-ASC, with the teaching artists, collaborates with Pine Bluff area schools on innovative ways to engage students and help to improve literacy and classroom engagement.
+The ARTx3 Campus, with the teaching artists, collaborates with Pine Bluff area schools on innovative ways to engage students and help to improve literacy and classroom engagement.

 The ARTx3 Campus seeks to make a meaningful impact in Pine Bluff through its AIE program.